How Much Should We Pay A Buyer’s Agent?

-- If you can dazzle them with your listing presentation, you might get the listing
+- If they can dazzle them with their listing presentation, they might get the listing.

 - Chances are, depending on how long the FSBO has been trying, the seller may be getting tired of it and is ready to list.

-- If the seller does not want to list, you now have a relationship and could go find a buyer and get paid.
+- If the seller does not want to list, they now have a relationship and could go find a buyer and get paid.

-- If you have no buyers, you could offer to do an open house for the seller with the understanding that if you find a buyer, they pay the 3%.
-The side benefit is that you get the chance to work with any buyer that shows up and you get to build your business.
+- If the agent has no buyers, they could offer to do an open house for the seller with the understanding that if they find a buyer, the seller pays them 3%.
+The side benefit is that the seller gets the chance to sell to any buyer that shows up, and the agent gets to build their business.

-All in all, it’s not a bad thing for the agent to do, but the deception is what bothers me.
+All in all, it’s not a bad thing for an agent to do, but the deception is what bothers me.
 Why not just say, “IF I have a buyer, would you…”.
-I may seem to be hardcore here, but why does she need to begin your new relationship with this charade?
+I may seem to be hardcore here, but why does the agent need to begin your new relationship with this charade?
 No Bueno.

 If an agent starts out lying to you, there’s a good chance they will continue to lie to you.

 But wait…Glen, how do you KNOW the agent doesn’t have a buyer?
 I’m glad you asked.
-I KNOW with 100% certainty that she doesn’t have a buyer because if she did, the conversation would have gone like this—
+I KNOW with 100% certainty that this agent doesn’t have a buyer because if she did, the conversation would have gone like this—

 “I have a buyer that wants to see your house, but before we set that up, I need to cover compensation.
-Are you offering a commission if I bring you a buyer and we bring you an offer you like and it actually closes?”
+Are you offering a commission if we bring you an offer you like and it actually closes?”

 You see—that’s how things work in the real world.
 Even if you say no, a good buyer’s agent will have already covered that with her buyer.
-She would explain that sometimes sellers are offering less than what she gets paid for her services.
-In that case, the buyer can pay her and they would work that out ahead of time.
+She would explain that sometimes sellers are offering less than what she charges for her services.
+In that case, the buyer can pay her, and they would work that out ahead of time.

 The fact that the agent said she didn’t want to waste anyone’s time is perhaps the biggest lie of the whole pack of lies.